JayBazuzi/jaybazuzi.github.io/_posts/2018-01-03 Safeguarding.md

 title: What is Safeguarding?
 (A definition)
 ---

 At Tableau we use the term "Safeguarding" to describe a particular way of reducing future defects by learning from past defects.
-We're continuing to learn about it, but here's my current understanding:
+Here's my current understanding:

 Safeguard after you address a problem.
 ===